hn-iiitd/CO_project/README.md

 Individual Contributions:-
-Roll No.     Name                       Contributions 2022190    Guneet Pal Singh       Error Handling, code for conversion of Type-B to binary 2022199    Harsh Nangia           Error Handling , code for conversion of Type- A to Binary 2022220    Idhant Arora           Conversion of Type C and E to Binary 2022280    Manveet Singh          Conversion of Type D and F to Binary
+Roll No.     Name                       Contributions 2022190    Guneet Pal Singh       Error Handling, code for conversion of Type- B to binary 2022199    Harsh Nangia           Error Handling , code for conversion of Type- A to Binary 2022220    Idhant Arora           Conversion of Type C and E to Binary 2022280    Manveet Singh          Conversion of Type D and F to Binary